How to Become an Airline Pilot

 Step 1 - Earn Your Private Pilot Certification

-The first step to becoming an airline pilot is to earn your Private Pilot certificate.
-You start in a single-engine aircraft, and your training focuses on learning the fundamentals.
-This certification provides you with a foundation for further certifications.
+The first step on your path to becoming a professional pilot is to earn your Private Pilot certificate.
+You'll start in a single-engine aircraft, and your training focuses on learning the fundamentals.
+You'll spend many hours on the ground and in the air with an instructor who will properly train you in becoming a pilot.

 Step 2 - Add the Instrument Rating Qualification